 Charge priorities determine which Bursar charges can be paid by each financial aid disbursement.

 In conjunction with payment priorities, charge priorities drive the application of Financial Aid disbursements to Bursar charges.

 |TUITION||pays base tuition charges, differential tuition, and program fees|

 |TUITFEES||pays base tuition, differentitial tuition, program fees, course fees, and mandatory fees|

 |TITLE IV||pays charges allowed by Department of Education (unless student completes waiver)|

 |ALL||pays any bursar charge|

-As required by ABOR, the Provost’s Office sends a request to each college for the Year-End Report of Program Fee and Differential Tuition Revenue.
+As required by ABOR, the Provost’s Office sends a request to each college for the Year-End Report of Program Fee and Differential Tuition (PFDT) Revenue.
 This request is generally sent in September and includes the current template for the report, instructions for completion and the due date.